 Since the 1950’s, Parabens have been used in cosmetics to extend shelf life and have been directly linked to breast cancer and endocrine disruption.
 Parabens are so widely used that they are found in your body, and even in the bodies of dolphins in the ocean.
 For these reasons, we at Au Naturale steer clear of commercial parabens and use only USDA Organic Lavender, Tocopherol (Vitamin E) and USDA Organic Xylityl Cocoate as ingredients ensure a two year shelf life on our product, and prevent any potential threat of bacterial growth.
 We fear that too little research has been conducted on purported ‘safe parabens’ and are wary of misleading information in this category.

 Consumer confusion around these three categories - synthetic petrochemicals, silicones, and parabens - is deeply felt by us at Au Naturale.
-In an effort to empower you with knowledge, we will continue with weekly education on this subject, both on this blog and on social media.
 While the definition of ‘safe’ is still being defined, at Au Naturale we have set our own definition to meet our highest standards: we do not use ingredients that do not align with our commitment to health and sustainability.
 We believe advancements can be made in the natural world to elevate the performance of naturally derived ingredients, and we aim to be the conscious color brand that brings these innovations to you.

 In truth and health,